Periodic Freight Demand Estimation for Large-scale Tactical Planning: Introduction

-\paragraph{Brief Background on Time Series Forecasting.} The periodic demand estimates are based on time series forecasts.
-There is an extensive related body of literature in statistics and machine learning.
-Our problem is particularly challenging for a number of reasons.
-First, the historical data on which the forecasting models rely, are results of operational decisions that are constrained by available capacity.
-Second, there are a large number of commodities and relatively long forecasting horizon which can lead to spatiotemporal correlations.
+The multivariate multistep time series forecasting problem in the first step of our meth\-odology is particularly challenging for \efsec{three main} reasons.
+First, \ef{forecasting models rely on} historical data that result \ef{from} operational decisions. \ef{Hence, the demand data are} constrained by available capacity. \ef{This means that demand recorded in the data may not correspond to actual demand.
+In the literature this is referred to as truncated or censored data depending on how the data are constrained by the supply.} Second, there are a large number of commodities and \greta{a} relatively long forecasting horizon which can lead to spatiotemporal correlations.
 Third, the demand varies over time and long-term dependencies and seasonality can be specific to each commodity.
-This highlights the potential need for modeling both commodity specific behavior and correlation between commodities while classic time series models and exponential smoothing methods assume independence across time series.
+This highlights the potential need for modeling both commodity specific behavior and correlations between commodities. \ef{There is an extensive body of literature on censored / truncated data and time series forecasting.
+In this work we do not propose methodological contributions to this literature.
+Rather, we use existing models to analyze the performance of our periodic demand estimation methodology.
+For this purpose\gl{,} we provide next a brief and high-level view of the literature where we first discuss censored and truncated data, followed by time series forecasting.}

+\ef{Truncated or censored data arise in a broad variety of applications in different disciplines (e.g., engineering, sociology and economics).
+In our case, truncated data refer to demand records that are missing, for example, due to a transport service being unavailable.
+On the contrary, censored data refer to partially observed demand, for example, when the capacity of a given service is reached.
+Ignoring related issues may result in positively or negatively biased forecasts depending on the type of censoring or truncation \citep[see, e.g.,][for an in-depth discussion of these issues and an overview of methods with application in revenue management]{Queenan2007,vulcano2012estimating,azadeh2014taxonomy,Weatherford2016}.}